candranaradhipa/Forklift-and-Line-Following-Robot/README.md

   - Provides communication between the LCD and the Arduino Mega 2560, reducing the number of required I/O pins and ensuring stable data transmission.
 - 10 kΩ and 12 kΩ Resistors
   - Configured as a voltage divider to monitor the battery voltage, allowing the Arduino to calculate and display the battery percentage on the LCD.

+> ### Software <a name = 'soft'></a>
+The software development phase represents the final stage of the robot design process.
+After all mechanical and electronic components were fully assembled into a complete prototype, the control program was developed to enable the Arduino to coordinate all hardware components and facilitate communication between them.
+The program was written, compiled, and uploaded using the Arduino IDE.
+Finally, the firmware was transferred to the Arduino Mega 2560 via a USB connection between the laptop and the microcontroller, allowing the robot to execute all designed functionalities.

+The complete source code developed for this project is available in the Source Code directory of this repository, providing the full implementation of the proposed system.

+## Results